Guidelines for Tip Submission

 We may not use images due to quality (low resolution, shakiness, poor lighting, shot through car glass, reflection in museum glass) or repetition of what's already posted.
-Don't send screenshots from other apps/websites, and don't add a watermark, title, hashtag, photoshopped fakery, excessive filters, etc. We crop mercilessly.
+Don't send screenshots from other apps/websites, and don't add a watermark, title, hashtag, photoshopped fakery, A.I. generative images, excessive filters, etc. We crop mercilessly.

 Places We Include